abstractinfrastructure/k8s-intro-tutorials/cli/README.md

 kubectl config get-contexts
 ```

-4. Switch to the `minidev` context using `use-context`.
+4. Switch to the `kind-dev` context using `use-context`.
 ```
-$ kubectl config use-context minidev
+$ kubectl config use-context kind-dev
 ```

 5. View the current active context.